The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Introduction

 For an isometric semi-direct product $N\rtimes G$ and an $(N\rtimes G)$-$C^{\ast}$-algebra $A$, we introduce the following partial Baum--Connes assembly map (see Proposition \ref{Prop-Condition2}):

-where the left-hand side is the $K$-theory of the equivariant localization algebra along the Rips complex $P_{k}(N)$ with coefficients in $A$ of $P_{k}(N)\times G$ (see Definition \ref{Def-loc-along}) which can be regarded as a partial equivariant $K$-homology and the right-hand side is the $K$-theory of the equivariant Roe algebra with coefficients in $A$ of $P_{k}(N)\times G$ (see Definition \ref{Def-eqRoecoe}) which is isomorphic to the $K$-theory of the reduced crossed product $A\rtimes_{r} (N\rtimes G)$.
-Similarly, we can define a partial Mishchenko--Kasparov assembly map $\mu_{\ast}$ by changing the Rips complex $P_{k}(N)$ by the Milnor-Rips complex $\widetilde{P_{k, m}}(N)$ as above.
+The left-hand side of $e_{\ast}$ is the $K$-theory of the equivariant localization algebra along the Rips complex $P_{k}(N)$ with coefficients in $A$ of $P_{k}(N)\times G$ (see Definition \ref{Def-loc-along}) which can be regarded as a partial equivariant $K$-homology, and the right-hand side is the $K$-theory of the equivariant Roe algebra with coefficients in $A$ of $P_{k}(N)\times G$ (see Definition \ref{Def-eqRoecoe}) which is isomorphic to the $K$-theory of the reduced crossed product $A\rtimes_{r} (N\rtimes G)$.
+Similarly, we can define a partial Mishchenko--Kasparov assembly map $\mu_{\ast}$ by replacing the Rips complex $P_{k}(N)$ by the Milnor--Rips complex $\widetilde{P_{k, m}}(N)$ as above.

 Then the \textit{strong Novikov conjecture along $N$}, the \textit{surjective assembly conjecture along $N$} and the \textit{Baum--Connes conjecture along $N$} with coefficients in $A$ for $N\rtimes G$ assert that the partial Baum--Connes assembly map $e_{\ast}$ is injective, surjective and isomorphic, respectively (see Conjecture \ref{partial-conj}).
 In addition, the \textit{rational analytic Novikov conjecture along $N$} with coefficients in $A$ for $N\rtimes G$ asserts that the partial Mishchenko--Kasparov assembly map $\mu_{\ast}$ is rationally injective.